 First, you initiate the game and second, no biting.
 You decide when the game begins.
 It’s as easy as picking up your dog’s tug toy or giving a verbal cue like ‘let’s play’ with a wag of the toy.
 For Tug of War, make it difficult for your dog to avoid biting you by moving the toy quickly and unpredictably.
 Why do this?
 To teach him to be extra careful with his mouth, no matter what he’s doing.
 If there’s biting, your dog gets an immediate verbal reprimand and the game is momentarily over.
 More biting and repeat the reprimand and then game is over for good.

 Throughout the game, give your dog random “off” or “drop” commands (pick only one cue) upon which he should immediately release the toy.
 Do this at 30-45 second intervals.
 Reward your dog by giving the tug toy back and tell him “take it” and resume the game.

 You can also work up to adding obedience commands while playing too, for instance, with the cue “off”, your dog releases the toy and then ask him to sit or stay before he’s rewarded with play again.
 Be sure to let your pup win the game sometimes and savor his glory.

 Teach Give & Take

 If your dog will not let go of the tug toy with a verbal command, then teach him to release it.
 Stop tugging and give your dog the “off” command while offering a treat or alternate toy in exchange for the tug toy.
-When the dog lets go, he gets the treat or other toy, and soon you can ask your pup to release the toy without a command alone.
+When your dog lets go, he gets the treat or another toy, and soon you can ask your pup to release the toy without a command alone.
 This will teach your dog it’s okay if someone takes away his toy because he’ll get something of equal or greater value in return.

 You Call the Game